-The relationship between the input and output signals of the IRS23365D are illustrated below in Figures 3 .
+The relationship between the input and output signals of the IRS2336(D) and IRS23364D are illustrated below in Figures 3 and 4.
 From these figures, we can see the definitions of several timing parameters (i.e., PW{IN} , PW{OUT} , t{ON} , t{OFF} , t_R , and t_F) associated with this device.

-Figure 3: Switching time waveforms
+Figure 3: Switching time waveforms (IRS2336(D))

-The following two figures illustrate the timing relationships of some of the functionality of the IRS23365D; this functionality is described in further detail later in this document.
+The following two figures illustrate the timing relationships of some of the functionality of the IRS2336xD; this functionality is described in further detail later in this document.

-During interval A of Figure 4, the HVIC has received the command to turn-on both the high- and low-side switches at the same time; as a result, the shoot-through protection of the HVIC has prevented this condition and both the high- and low-side output are held in the off state.
+During interval A of Figure 5, the HVIC has received the command to turn-on both the high- and low-side switches at the same time; as a result, the shoot-through protection of the HVIC has prevented this condition and both the highand low-side output are held in the off state.

-Interval B of Figures 4 and 5 shows that the signal on the ITRIP input pin has gone from a low to a high state; as a result, all of the gate drive outputs have been disabled (i.e., see that HOx has returned to the low state; LOx is also held low), the voltage on the RCIN pin has been pulled to 0 V, and a fault is reported by the FAULT output transitioning to the low state.
-Once the ITRIP input has returned to the low state, the output will remain disabled and the fault condition reported until the voltage on the RCIN pin charges up to $V{RCIN,TH}$ (see interval C in Figure 6); the charging characteristics are dictated by the RC network attached to the RCIN pin.
+Interval B of Figures 5 and 6 shows that the signal on the ITRIP input pin has gone from a low to a high state; as a result, all of the gate drive outputs have been disabled (i.e., see that HOx has returned to the low state; LOx is also held low), the voltage on the RCIN pin has been pulled to 0 V, and a fault is reported by the FAULT output transitioning to the low state.
+Once the ITRIP input has returned to the low state, the output will remain disabled and the fault condition reported until the voltage on the RCIN pin charges up to V{RCIN,TH} (see interval C in Figure 6); the charging characteristics are dictated by the RC network attached to the RCIN pin.

-During intervals D and E of Figure 4, we can see that the enable (EN) pin has been pulled low (as is the case when the driver IC has received a command from the control IC to shutdown); this results in the outputs (HOx and LOx) being held in the low state until the enable pin is pulled high.
+During intervals D and E of Figure 5, we can see that the enable (EN) pin has been pulled low (as is the case when the driver IC has received a command from the control IC to shutdown); this results in the outputs (HOx and LOx) being held in the low state until the enable pin is pulled high.

-Figure 4: Input/output timing diagram
+Figure 5: Input/output timing diagram for the IRS2336xD family

-Figure 5: Detailed view of B & C intervals
+Figure 6: Detailed view of B & C intervals